Bachelor of Arts with a Major in Arabic Studies

 In addition to course requirements, students must complete 10 credits (one semester) of study abroad in an Arabic-speaking country, including 6 credits in modern standard Arabic and 4 credits in a spoken Arabic dialect.
 Students must attain proficiency in speaking, reading, listening, and writing at the advanced level on the ACTFL scale as measured by exit examinations administered by the department.

 |ARAB 3502||Arab Film and Culture in English|

 |ARAB 4002||Arabic Narratives Through the Ages|

 |ARAB 4502||Arabic–English Advanced Translation and Editing|

-In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, a student must have attained a 3.7 grade-point average in the major and at least a 3.25 average overall by the end of the junior year, and no later than the beginning of the senior year consult a departmental faculty member about a research project to be prepared under the supervision of that faculty member through CLAS 3901 Directed Project–CLAS 4901 Directed Project.
+In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, students must have attained a 3.7 grade-point average in the major and at least a 3.25 average overall by the end of the junior year.
+No later than the beginning of the senior year, students must consult a departmental faculty member about a research project to be prepared under the supervision of that faculty member through CLAS 3901 Directed Project–CLAS 4901 Directed Project.
 Only if a committee of two faculty members approves the completed project, which must be graded A or A−, will Special Honors be recommended.